Jaded-Encoding-Thaumaturgy/JET-guide/docs/basics/installation.md

 ## Installing Python

 VapourSynth requires Python 3.12 or later.
-Since R74, a single VapourSynth wheel works on all supported Python versions, so you can simply install the latest stable Python release.
+As of R74, a single VapourSynth wheel works on all supported Python versions, so you can simply install the latest stable Python release.

 === "Windows"